OneBigUnit/K-Lazer/README.md

 To use K-Lazer, you need to ensure your system:
 * Operates using the [Windows OS](https://www.microsoft.com/en-gb/windows?r=1)
-* Has at least 100MB of disk storage left
+* Has at least 100MB of disk storage available

 ### Downloading & Running